 - Review your compliance program (policies and procedures, risk assessment and training program) every two years for the purpose of testing its effectiveness.

-See Guideline 4: Implementation of a compliance regime, and the Risk-based approach guide for more information on these obligations.
+See Compliance program requirements, and the Risk-based approach guide for more information on these obligations.

 Know your client